sparkfabrik/company-playbook/content/tools-and-policies/attending-conferences.md

 SparkFabrik encourages team members to attend relevant conferences for personal development and to promote us around the industry.

+## What is a relevant conference?

+A relevant conference is one that is related to your role at SparkFabrik.
+For example, if you are a developer, a tech conference about development or cloud may be relevant.
+If you are a project manager, a UI/UX designer or a business developer, a conference about project management, design or business may be relevant.

+If you are unsure if a conference is relevant, please ask your team / lead.

+SparkFabrik sometimes organizes conferences and events, online or in person: for those events, please fill out the form as for any other conference.

+## Who must file an attendance request?

+Everyone who wants to attend **or speak at** a conference must file an attendance request.

+Speakers are encouraged to file an attendance request as soon as they are accepted as speakers, even if the conference is far in the future.
+This will help us to plan ahead and to avoid last minute requests.

+Usually speakers have special benefits from the conference organizers, like free tickets, free accommodation, etc. If you are a speaker, please let us know in the request form.

 ## How to file an attendance request

 If you wish to attend a conference, you must file your case using [this form](https://docs.google.com/a/sparkfabrik.com/forms/d/e/1FAIpQLSeuDeQWDNWY6NEuznUBGfx6EtZTUCwwjpzH3qip-dfZvDXxSw/viewform).